flopezag/SDM.SQLgeneration/README.md

 useful for automating the process of creating SQL Schemas based on data models, thereby streamlining the development and maintenance of databases.

-# Create a Python Virtual Environement
+# Create a Python Virtual Environment

 Please note that this is a **Python 3.13** project.
 The installation is based on uv, an extremely fast Python package and project manager, written in Rust.
 Please follow the [link](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer)